PulseMedia/Pulse/docs/start/compatiblity_table.md

 # Compatibility Table

 Each Function or Api that has individual platform implementations has a "Compatibility Table".
-The "Compatibility Table" displays a green dot if the function is supported or a red dot if it's not supported on that platform
+The "Compatibility Table" displays a green dot if the function is supported or a red dot if it's not supported on that platform.

+Functions that are independent of an platform implementations will showing an "Platform Independent" notice at the "Compatibility Table".
+These functions will work on all plaforms.

 #### Example:
+> Platform implementations:
 [Supports(0,2,4,6,8,10)]

+> Independent implementations:
+[Supports(JSAPI)]

 <br/><br/>